Programs & Services

 Though the majority of direct services are provided by Lead Agencies in the Planning and Service Area, the Area Agency on Aging for North Florida does provide services to seniors and caregivers through the following programs:

-The Area Agency on Aging for North Florida, Inc. serves as the designated Aging Resource Center for the Panhandle and Big Bend areas.
-Consumers, families and caregivers can access the Aging Resource Center in their community by calling the Elder Helpline at 1-800-963-5337.
+The Area Agency on Aging for North Florida, Inc. serves as the designated Aging and Disability Resource Center for the Panhandle and Big Bend areas.
+Consumers, families and caregivers can access the Aging and Disability Resource Center in their community by calling the Elder Helpline at 1-800-963-5337.

 Bay, Calhoun, Franklin, Gadsden, Gulf, Holmes, Jackson, Jefferson, Leon, Liberty, Madison, Taylor, Wakulla, & Washington Counties

 or call 1-866-467-4624 (Toll-Free throughout the State of Florida).

 The Elder Helpline is a statewide network that provides information, referral and assistance to seniors, caregivers, professionals, and the general public.
 Click here for the directory of Elder related resources and Helplines throughout the state.

 Serving Health Insurance Needs of Elders (SHINE)